DOGE28/Zerto-Upgrade-Tutorial/README.md

 > Before proceeding, please ensure you have a snapshot of the Linux ZVM.
 This will help in the event you upgraded too far, or something went wrong.
 If you upgrade farther than instructed and you do not have a snapshot, you will be required to redeploy a brand new ZVM and will have to manually create each VPG again.

 > [!IMPORTANT]
-> If you are here to upgrade and haven't been following along with the tutorial, please check the [Admin Permissions Section](#admin-permissions) and verify that you have set up your user roles correctly.
+> If you are here to upgrade and haven't been following along with the tutorial, please check the [Admin Permissions](#admin-permissions) section and verify that you have set up your user roles correctly.
 The original admin user MUST have the correct permissions to upgrade the ZVM.

 > [!CAUTION]
 > Unless you have been instructed to upgrade to a higher version, PLEASE DO NOT PROCEED.
 Failure to follow these instructions will lead to loss of ZVM replication and the need to roll back to a previous version.